tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - *Question* (aamiri2-stat6250): When a syntax error of invalid options occurs, what can be done to correct this error?
 What precautions can be made to avoid such errors beforehand?
 - Question (aguenane−stat6250): What happens when SAS finds a syntax error during the compilation phase?
 - *Question* (ldai4-stat6250): What is a syntax error in SAS?
+- *Question*(kamirneni-stat6250): What is a program data vector?
+- *Answer*(kamirneni-stat6250): It is the area of memory where SAS holds one observation at a time.